Finding Hope in an Unexpected Place

 Due to the high reoccurrence rate both Dr. Chan and Dr. Jesse Tan suggested that the spot be surgically removed.
 Even though the after effects of the surgery could present challenging setbacks, they wanted to lower the percentage of reoccurrence.
 On March 5, 2013, Frank underwent his operation to have a modified radical neck recession and by March 11 Frank was finally cancer-free.

 Frank will continue to receive routine check-ups for the next three years before he is officially pronounced as a cancer survivor.

-“I could go on and on,” Franks says, “the people at Long Beach Memorial were incredible, the level of professionalism and knowledge was outstanding from the doctors to the nurses, everybody cared.
+“I could go on and on,” Franks says, “the people at Long Beach Medical Center were incredible, the level of professionalism and knowledge was outstanding from the doctors to the nurses, everybody cared.
 I was just amazed at all the levels of treatment both on a physical and emotional level.”

 What You Do with the Water

 Frank is back to surfing and paddle boarding between two to three miles a day, three times a week.